Posted in

 Call 2-1-1 (United Way Helpline)

 Calling 2-1-1 connects you with local housing and emergency services.
-Operators can provide information about open shelters, transportation options, and check-in procedures.
+They can provide information about open shelters, transportation options, and check-in procedures.

 Visit local government or city websites